Skip To Content

 searchDistanceUnit

-The linear unit to be used with the distance value specified for searchDistance.
+The linear unit that will be used with the distance value specified for searchDistance.
 You must provide a value if searchDistance has been set.
+The default is Miles.

 Values: Feet | Miles | Meters | Kilometers